FuelLabs/sway-libs/sway_libs/src/nft/README.md

 ## Overview

 A non-fungible token (NFT) is a unique token that has an identifier which distinguishes itself from other tokens within the same token contract.
-Unlike Fuel's Native Assets, these tokens are not fungible with one another and may contain metadata giving them distinctive characteristics.
+Unlike Fuel's Native Assets, these tokens are not fungible with one another and may contain metadata or other traits giving them distinctive characteristics.

-While it is commonly associated with artwork / collectibles, there are many greater utilities beyond that which have yet to be written for the Fuel Network.
+While NFTs are commonly associated with artwork / collectibles, there are many greater utilities beyond that which have yet to be written for the Fuel Network.

+For more information please see the [specification](./SPECIFICATION.md).

 # Using the Library